AdeleMortier/AdeleMortier.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage.
 My name is Adèle.
-Here you will find some information about me, my work and my future projects.
+Here you will find some information about me, my work, my cats and my future projects.